wp-plugins/m-vslider/readme.txt

 == Frequently Asked Questions ==

+`1.
+What is slider ID?`
+This is an auto-generated unique ID, assigned to a slider to uniquely identify it.

+You'll find it in the table at Plugin Home page, 2nd column of table.
+(Please see "Plugin Admin Home" screenshot in Screenshots section)

-Please post your comments and questions at http://mamirulamin.wordpress.com/2010/08/10/mvslider-multi-sliders-clone-of-vslider/
+`Please post your comments and questions at http://mamirulamin.wordpress.com/2010/08/10/mvslider-multi-sliders-clone-of-vslider/`

 == Screenshots ==